lb0o/website/content/en/docs/operations/talos/configuration/air-gapped.md

 **Air-gapped** installation means that the cluster has no direct access to the Internet.
 All necessary resources, such as images and metadata, must be available on the private network.

-## Configure Talos nodes
+## Configuring Talos Nodes

 {{% alert color="info" %}}
-For Talm installation, make all changes in `./templates/_helpers.tpl` and then build the actual configuration files with `talm template`.
+For installing with Talm, it's enough to make all mentioned changes once in `./templates/_helpers.tpl` and then build the actual node configuration files with `talm template`.

+For installing with `talosctl`, the changes should be made in `patch.yaml` and `patch-controlplane.yaml`.
 {{% /alert %}}

 ## 1. Configure NTP Servers